laurenpenn/Website/plugins/co-authors-plus/readme.txt

 = 2009-04-15 / 1.1.1 =

-* Changed SQL query to return only contributer-level and above users.
+* Changed SQL query to return only contributor-level and above users.

 = 2009-04-14: 1.1.0 =